Have Gun – Will Travel: Books

 Three novels were based on the television show, all with the title of the show.
 The first was a hardback written for children, published by Whitman in 1959 in a series of novelizations of television shows.
 It was written by Barlow Meyers and illustrated by Nichols S. Firfires.
 The second was a 1960 paperback original, written for adults by Noel Loomis.
 The last book, A Man Called Paladin, written by Frank C. Robertson and published in 1963 by Collier-Macmillan in hardback and paperback, is based on the television episode "Genesis" by Frank Rolfe.

-This novel is the only source wherein a name is given to the Paladin character, Clay Alexander, but fans of the series do not consider this name canonical.
+This novel is the only source wherein a name is given to the Paladin character, Clay Alexander, but some fans of the series do not consider this name canonical.
 Dell Comics published a number of comic books with original stories based on the television series.
 In 2000, Martin Grams, Jr. and Les Rayburn self-published the 500-page trade paperback, The Have Gun – Will Travel Companion, documenting the history of the radio and television series.

 Film

-In 1997, a film version of the television series was announced.
-John Travolta was named as a possible star in the Warner Bros. production, which was scripted by Larry Ferguson and to be directed by The Fugitive director Andrew Davis.
-The film was never made.
+In February 1993, it was reported that Savoy Pictures had obtained the rights to Have Gun – Will Travel from CBS Entertainment to be developed as a feature film to be produced by Ray Stark's Rastar Productions and Jerry Leider.
+By April of that year, it was reported that the screenplay was being written by Bill Kirby and Alec Baldwin was attached to star.
+By August 1996, it was reported that the feature film version of Have Gun – Will Travel was no longer at Savoy and was now in development at Warner Bros. with the studio announcing its intention of formally greenlighting the film that same month.
+In March 1997, it was reported that Andrew Davis was in negotiations to direct the film with John Travolta in the lead.
+By May of that year, Davis had been confirmed as director and Larry Ferguson was writing the script.
+By March 1998, it was reported that Davis and Travolta iteration of the project had collapsed and the film had re-entered development as part of a pact between Warner Bros. and Steven Reuther's Bel Air Entertainment.

 In 2006, a Have Gun – Will Travel film starring rapper Eminem was announced to be in production, but the film does not hold an official confirmed release date.
 Paramount Pictures extended an 18-month option on the television series and planned to transform the character of Paladin into a modern-day bounty hunter.
 Eminem was expected to work on the soundtrack.